Vianpyro/Paper-World/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: Bug report
+#Bug report
-about: Create a report to help us improve
+Create a report to help us improve
-title: ""
-labels: bug
-assignees: ''

----

 **Describe the bug**
 A clear and concise description of what the bug is.